sequelize/sequelize/docs/api/sequelize.md

 ## `col(col)` -> `Sequelize.col`
 [View code](https://github.com/sequelize/sequelize/blob/3e5b8772ef75169685fc96024366bca9958fee63/lib/sequelize.js#L1093)

-Creates an object representing a column in the DB.
+Creates an object which represents a column in the DB, this allows referencing another column in your query.
 This is often useful in conjunction with `sequelize.fn`, since raw string arguments to fn will be escaped.

 **See:**